hello-damiro/odin-library/README.md

 <!-- ## Warning!
 This is a work in progress -->

 From here on, concept are fairly new to me specially doing it to a new language.
-Time is at the essence, hopefully I can grasp all upcoming concept ggracefully. **_Officially Completed Day 2, April 02 2023_**
+Time is at the essence, hopefully I can grasp all upcoming concept ggracefully. **_Completed Day 2, April 02 2023_**

 LIVE SITE [HERE](https://hello-damiro.github.io/odin-library)